alicernc/info/heppy_at_perlmutter_new.md

 ./heppy/cpptools/build.sh
 ```

-- note: you may reuse MP's heppy for your pyjetty installation/use...
+- note - an alternative: you may reuse MP's heppy for your pyjetty installation/use...
   - it is at `/global/cfs/cdirs/alice/ploskon/mypyjetty-2024-09-16/heppy`
   - so, when compiling pyjetty below just create your own pyenv; load my heppy and compile pyjetty...
 ```